 The guns are super easy to clean, especially given the accessories!
 You just have to stay on top of scrubbing the tips and changing the filters.

 Everything’s covered by a 1-year warranty.

-We think these guns are good enough to do touch-ups, or to spray whole panels.
+We think these guys are good enough to do touch-ups or to spray whole panels, alternatively, you can use spray cans.
 They’re good for new painters to get a feel for what they can do with their compressor, or for experienced DIYers on a tight budget.
 However, you won’t get to a professional level of quality with guns this inexpensive.
 They simply can’t give you the atomization quality or precision that high-end guns can.
-We recommend them to DIYers who are painting for the first time, and want something all-purpose that can handle cars.
-They’re also suited to those who know what they’re doing, but also aren’t looking for showroom-grade car results.
+We recommend them to DIYers who are painting for the first time and want something all-purpose that can handle cars.
+They’re also suited to those who know what they’re doing but also aren’t looking for showroom-grade car results.

 2. Graco-Sharpe 288878 HVLP FX3000 Paint Spray Gun, 1.0 mm

 - 1.0 mm HVLP Gravity Feed Spray Gun

 - Includes FX3000 gun, 600cc aluminum cup, wrench and cleaning brush